chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/03-Functions.md

 This example sets `second` equal to the value returned by `getValue(first)`, so while `add(1, 1)` still returns 2, `add(1)` returns 7 (1 + 6).

-The ability to reference parameters from default parameter assignments works only for previous arguments, so earlier arguments do not have access to later arguments.
+**The ability to reference parameters from default parameter assignments works only for previous arguments**, so **earlier arguments do not have access to later arguments**.
 For example:

 ```js
 function add(first = second, second) {